equinor/data-science-template/README.md

 ## Getting Started With This Template
 This template is provided as a [Cookiecutter template](http://cookiecutter.readthedocs.org/en/latest/installation.html) so you can quickly create an instance customised for your project.
+An assumption is that you have a working python installation.

 To get running, first install the latest Cookiecutter if you haven't installed it yet (this requires Cookiecutter 1.4.0 or higher):